Malyaban1102/userauthenticationapp/README.md

   + User registration with email, password (encrypted using BCrypt), first name, last name
   + User login using email and password and a bearer token will get generated.
 * User Task management:
-  + Create, update and delete users.
+  + get all users, get user by id, update user and delete user.

 # Getting Started:
 ## Prerequisites: